top of page

 I’m an Odd Duck offers a short, experience-based perspective on navigating college as a neurodivergent student.

-Readers often use it for:
+Readers can use it for:

 • Understanding how neurodivergent students experience college differently